egcodes/tigon/README.md

 # Tigon
 Tigon is a parser tool.
 Simply if files compressed, uncompress the files, parsing them according to the configs given, and load them to the database.
-Makes three operations concurency.
+Three operations run concurency.
 The concurency settings are given in config.toml

 ### Tigon currently supports the following stuffs
 - [x] Uncompress files | zip, tar.gz, tgz, tar, tar.bz2, tar.xz, rar, 7z, gz